ADATYA/ML-DL-Theory-Summary-Paper/README.md

    In Conclusion:<br>

    J48 is a powerful decision tree algorithm that provides a clear decision-making process for classification tasks.
-It offers advantages like interpretability and efficiency but requires careful consideration of overfitting and data quality.
-[Ref:Google Gemini]
+It offers advantages like interpretability and efficiency but requires careful consideration of overfitting and data quality. <b>[Ref:Google Gemini]

    Some Image of C4.5(J48) Algorithm for Better understand the flow control:<br>